- Home

 Grade 6-8

-View on concept mapA measure of how steep a line is; the ratio of vertical change to horizontal change.
+View on concept mapA measure of the steepness and direction of a line, calculated as the ratio of vertical change (rise) to horizontal change (run) between any two points on the line.
 Slope is essential for understanding linear relationships, rates of change, and is the precursor to the derivative.

 Definition